RentDynamics/ng-compiler/README.md

 ## @rd/compiler [![Public or Private Repo][public-true-image]][public-true-link]

-#### this module contains a simple easy to use angular2+ template compiler
+#### This module contains a simple easy to use angular2+ template compiler
-it is useful when you need to compile any angular2+ template file directly to html, passing in a view model as a parameter, similar to $ngCompiler in angular.js!!
+It is useful when you need to compile any angular2+ template file directly to html, passing in a view model as a parameter, similar to $ngCompiler in angular.js!!

-## installation
+## Installation
 ```
 npm install @rd/compiler --save

 ```

-## example(s)
+## Example(s)

 ### TemplateCompiler